EESSI/docs/docs/site_build/site_cvmfs.md

 for consistentcy with the next step, in which we will set up the contents of this directory.

 !!!
 Warning
-    You can not ACTUALLY use environment variable in the `app.cfg`, as this file is not interpreted by your shell.
+    You can not ACTUALLY use environment variables like $bot_prefix in the `app.cfg`, as this file is not interpreted by your shell.
 What we mean is that you should use the expanded form of where-ever the environment variable `$bot_prefix` points.

 Second, the bot uses names for repositories in it's internal configuration, and these should be used consistently.
 These are used in the `bucket_name` (as keys in that dictionary), `signing` (as keys in that dictionary) and `node_type_map` (as item in the `repo_targets` list).
 Let's assume we refer to your site repository as `SITE_REPO` for the remainder as this section.
 The `app.cfg` should then contain snippets like like: